franleplant/nosleepjavascript-blog/content/blog/javascript-is-best/index.md

 among others that take a lot of the lessons of the past and overall they achieve more than previous languages, only because of the iterative effect of technology.

+> Rust maximises correctness, memory safety and performance,
+> but that makes it more difficult to understand for newcomers in general.

 Take Rust for example, which I really like and that has taught me a lot, it is a language that tries to [maximise correctness, memory safety and performance][21]